Nintendo Switch 2: Rumors and everything we know about the next console

 Nikkei: there will be no new Nintendo hardware this fiscal year, which ends in March 2023.
 Not immediately clear whether that part of the article is from Nikkei's own reporting or what Nintendo President, who Nikkei interviewed for the story, said. https://t.co/HJVqk9KbefAugust 4, 2022

 Even then, "new Switch hardware" could refer to another Switch OLED iteration like the Splatoon 3 OLED rather than an upgraded Switch.
-Considering that The Legend of Zelda: Breath of the Wild 2 is slated to come out in "spring 2023," it's also possible that new hardware could just be another OLED iteration but with a Zelda theme to mark the sequel's release.
+Considering that The Legend of Zelda: Tears of the Kingdom (commonly referred to as Breath of the Wild 2) is slated to come out on May 12, it's also possible that new hardware could just be another OLED iteration but with a Zelda theme to mark the sequel's release.

 What will make the Nintendo Switch 2 worth it?